xraypy/feff85exafs/wrappers/python/README.md

 calculated from copper metal) and write the files `feff0001.dat` and `feff0004.dat`.

-You **must** build and install feff85exafs before attemtping to build this wrapper.
+You **must** build and install feff85exafs before attempting to build this wrapper.

 To compile the python wrapper: